pingcap/tispark/docs/datasource_api_userguide.md

   .save()

 // Append
-// if target_table_append does not exist, it will be create automatically df.write
+// if target_table_append does not exist, it will be created automatically df.write
   .format("tidb")
   .options(tidbOptions)